 01 of 08

 Fold to the Right Side

-Begin folding your money origami tree with George Washington's face up.
+Begin folding your origami dollar bill tree with George Washington's face up.
 Fold the top left-hand corner of the bill over so it is flush with the right side.
 The corner of the bill should touch the point that is right after the second "L" in "ONE DOLLAR."
-This is shown in the photo to the left.
 Crease firmly, then unfold.

 02 of 08